rumashie/CSCI-499/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-Before running the application, ensure both the backend server and the frontend app are running:
-Start the backend server by running the command: `node server.js`.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.